 Configuration of the With some restrictions, you can also program your PBX using the PBX with the teletelephone.
-For information on programming your PBX using the telephone, please see the accompanying user's guide. phone logue terminals or flash key.
+For information on programming your PBX using the teleor flash key.

-Connection of ana-The performance features for analogue terminals can only be used with terminals that use the MFC dialling method and that have an R terminals
+Connection of ana-The performance features for analogue terminals can only be used logue terminals with terminals that use the MFC dialling method and that have an R terminals